ChimeraTK/DeviceAccess/doc/spec_initialValuePropagation.md

   1. The fan outs should have a transparent behaviour, i.e. an entity that receives an initial value through a fan out should see the same behaviour as if a direct connection would have been realised.
   2. This implies that the inputs need to be treated like described in 8.b.
   3. The initial value is propagated immediately to the outputs.
   4. If an output cannot be written at that point (because it writes to a device currently being unavailable), the value propagation to other targets must not be blocked.
-See recovery mechanism described in @ref exceptionHandlingDesign.
+See recovery mechanism described in @ref spec_execptionHandling.
 10. Constants (`ChimeraTK::Application::makeConstant()`):
   1. Values are propagated before the `ChimeraTK::ApplicationModule` threads are starting (just like initial values written in `ChimeraTK::ApplicationModule::prepare()`).
   2. Special treatment for constants written to devices: They need to be written after the device is opened (see 6.a), with the same mechanism as in 7.c.